Low-temperature scaling laws in unconventional flat-band superconductors: Superfluid weight of isolated flat-band superconductors for arbitrary temperature

 where

 represents a multi-state quantum-geometric quantity in Wilczek-Zee representation.
 Here, $e^{(n)}_{i,m}(\vv{k}) = i\braket{\psi_m(\vv{k})}{\partial_{k_i} \psi_n(\vv{k})}$ is the Wilczek-Zee connection and $O^{(1,2)}_{nn'mm',\alpha\beta}$ are coefficients depending only on the Bloch components.
 Their explicit expressions are given in Ref.~\cite{buthenhoff2025functional}, while they are not needed for our discussion.
-Similarly to the geometrical contribution, we can also approximate the functional contribution by
+Moreover, the Hessian matrix $M$ is obtained as